siemfenne/master_thesis/README.md

 Notebook in which I conducted the MNIST classification task for the logistic regression and simple CNN.
 It also shows the visualization analysis conducted in the thesis.
 Nothing needed to run this notebook except a working version of Tensorflow.

 ### 4. dataprep.py
 Python script with all the functions that conduct the data preprocessing script.
 These functions are later imported in the notebook that conducts the CBIS-DDSM classification.
+Hence it is not neccessary to run this.

 ### 5. cbis-cnn.ipynb
 Notebook in which the CBIS-DDSM classification was done with ResNet50 plus the visualization analysis.
 Make sure you have a correct data directory structure.

 ### 6. cbis-lasso.ipynb
 Notebook in which the CBIS-DDSM classification was done using the lasso regularized logistic regression.
 IMPORTANT: this notebook assumes you have done the data preprocessing steps in the "cbis-cnn.ipynb" notebook.
-Hence you can run it if in "Data/CBIS-DDSM dataset" has the following directories: base_dir, csv, masked, png.
+Hence you can run it if "Data/CBIS-DDSM dataset" has the following directories: base_dir, csv, masked, png.
 If that is the case, you did the preprocessing and you can continue running this notebook.

 ## Figures
 In this directory, all the figures (and possibly more) from the thesis can be found.
 Note that these can also be found in the notebooks themself.
 They are showed underneath each cell.